joannakl/cs102/projects/project2.markdown

 All the words in uppercase letters are place-holders for the actual values from the data set.
 The elevation should be specified in feet (not meters).

-If latitude, longitude or elevation are missing, they should be left blank in the above output.
+If latitude, longitude or elevation are missing, they should be printed as zeroes in the above output.

 The output should contain a single blank line, followed by a line with five dashes, `-----`, after each result.
 This will visually separate the results for improved readability.